mimadottech/kyc-defi-api-documentation/README.md

 ![KYC.Crypto](./bdt.png)

 # Description
-**Note: To use this API, a user must be KYC verified on [KYC.Crypto DeFi](https://my.kyc-crypto.com) as a party on as a government.**
+**Note: To use this API, a user must be KYC verified on [KYC.Crypto DeFi](https://my.kyc-crypto.com) as a party or as a government.**

-Once KYC verification is done on [KYC.Crypto DeFi](https://my.kyc-crypto.com) as a party or as a government, follow the instructions to register for an API account to get an API key.
+Once the KYC verification is done on [KYC.Crypto DeFi](https://my.kyc-crypto.com) as a party or as a government, follow the instructions to register for an API account to get an API key.

 ## Creating an API Account
 - Visit [Partner Dashboard](http://partner.kyc-crypto.com)

 ![PARTNERT API SIGNIN](./signin.png)
 - First when you visit dashboard, you will see a signin page.
-Go to the signup page by clicking on "Signup Here" link shown below the signini button
+Go to the signup page by clicking on "Signup Here" link shown below the signin button.

 ![PARTNER API SIGNUP](./signup.png)
-- In the email field, a user should use the email address that has been used in KYC
+- In the email field, a user should use the email address that has been used while KYC verification on KYC.Crypto DeFI portal.

-- In ethereum address field, a user must use an ethereum address that has been used in KYC.
-Otherwise, an error will be shown and an API account will not be created.

 - Upon providing required and correct details for API account creation a user will need to verify email using OTP that will be sent to an email address provided by a user.